-Americans widely agree that the news media is under attack politically, with four in five Americans (80%) supporting this statement, according to the Gallup/Knight Foundation study, American Views 2020: Trust Media and Democracy.
+Americans widely agree that the news media is under attack politically, with three in four Americans (77%) supporting this statement, according to the Gallup/Knight Foundation study, American Views 2020: Trust Media and Democracy.
 They disagree by party, however, on whether those attacks are justified.

 Younger and less educated Americans are most likely to say the media is not under attack.
-Americans aged 65 and older (13%) are about half as likely as those aged 18-29 (23%) to say the media is not under attack.
-Similarly, Americans with some postgraduate education (14%) are less likely than those with a high school education or less (26%) to say the media is not under attack
+Twenty-five percent of Americans aged 18 to 29, compared with 17% of those 65 and older say the media is not under attack.
+Similarly, Americans with some postgraduate education (14%) are less likely than those with a high school education or less (27%) to say the media is not under attack

 Political Party and Race Distinguish Views on the Merit of Media Attacks

 Those who agree the news media is under attack politically divide along party lines on the merit of those attacks.
-Forty-four percent of Americans — including 70% of Democrats — say the media is under attack, and those attacks are not justified; 41% of independents and 13% of Republicans hold this view.
-Conversely, just over one-third (36%) of Americans say the attacks on the media are justified, including 16% of Democrats, 36% of independents and 61% of Republicans.
+Forty-one percent of Americans — including 66% of Democrats — say the media is under attack, and those attacks are not justified; 39% of independents and 14% of Republicans hold this view.
+Conversely, just over one-third (36%) of Americans say the attacks on the media are justified, including 17% of Democrats, 34% of independents and 58% of Republicans.

-Major differences in whether attacks on the media are justified also appear by race/ethnicity, with the greatest distinctions appearing between Black and white Americans.
-Whites (41%) are more than twice as likely as Blacks (20%) to say the attacks on the news media are justified, with a similar 20-point difference between the two groups among those who say the attacks are not merited.
+Major differences in whether attacks on the media are justified also appear by race/ethnicity, with the greatest distinctions appearing between Black and White Americans.
+Whites (41%) are nearly twice as likely as Blacks (21%) to say the attacks on the news media are justified, with a similar 19-point difference between the two groups among those who say the attacks are not merited.